George Mitchell (Chesterhall) Ltd v Finney Lock Seeds Ltd: High Court

 Parker J held that the goods sold were not "seeds" at all and he did not look at the statute.
 On the basis that clause 1 said 'any seeds or plants sold', he held that what was sold could not be considered seeds (because they simply did not work) and therefore the exclusion in clause 2, which was attached to what was sold in clause 1, had no effect.

 Court of Appeal

-The majority, Oliver LJ and Kerr LJ, held the limitation clause did not apply because, like Parker J, they held that what was sold was not seed.
+The majority, Oliver LJ and Kerr LJ, held that the limitation clause did not apply because, like Parker J, they held that what was sold was not seed.
 However, Lord Denning MR dissented from the majority's reasoning and argued the clause applied to limit liability for the seeds sold even if the seeds were defective.
 Ultimately, all agreed that the clause was invalid under the Supply of Goods (Implied Terms) Act 1973 (see now s 55 SGA 1979 and UCTA 1977) because it was unreasonable.

 In a memorable passage and his last-ever judgment, Lord Denning MR outlined the problem of the case in this way.